uviclibraries/rstudio-intermediate/act-3.md

 - **I**ndependence: the model assumes each observation is independent of the others.
-Although there are ways to visually inspect this assumption if you have concerns about temporal or spatial non-independence, usually this assumption is met by considering the structure of the data.
-In this case, we can reasonaly assume that the contries are independent observations.
+Although there are ways to visually inspect this assumption if you have concerns about temporal or spatial non-independence, as we have seen in the previous section, usually this assumption is met by considering the structure of the data.
+In this case, we can reasonably assume that the countries are independent observations.

 - **N**ormality of the residuals: the model assumes the residuals are normally distributed.
-To inspect this, you can check a Q-Q Plot of the residuals.
+To inspect this, you can check a Q-Q Plot of the residuals (paste the code below in a chunk of code and then send it to the command line).
 In this plot, the points should be close to the line (i.e. the line shows what would be expected for a normal distribution).

 ``` r